wimpysworld/obs-studio-portable/README.md

 - **I make changes to my OBS Studio configuration from various computers**
   - Keeping these changes in sync manually can be cumbersome.
 - **I stream to multiple channels**
-  - Having discrete OBS Studio instances is easier to work with than switching between dozens of Profile and Scene Collection combinations.
+  - Discrete OBS Studio instances are easier to work with than switching between dozens of Profile and Scene Collection combinations.
 - **I don't want to deal with flag day releases of new software**
-  - New software is wonderful, but want to control when and how I upgrade each of my streaming configuration instances.
+  - New software is terrific, but I want to control when and how I upgrade each streaming configuration instance.
 - **My stream integrations are not (currently) compatible with packages of OBS Studio that use confinement**
   - I have some funky stream integration;, and will likely create more.
 I don't want to limit my creative options.
 - **I sometimes stream OBS Studio how-tos and examples**
-  - Being able to run demo instances of OBS Studio with isolated configurations is great for this.
+  - Running demo instances of OBS Studio with isolated configurations is excellent for this.
 - **I want a stable OBS setup and an in-development OBS setup**
   - When developing new features for my stream, I can freely experiment with new versions of OBS Studio and its plugins without fear of disrupting my stable setup.
 - **I sometimes need old versions of OBS Studio**